cockroachdb/docs/v2.0/inverted-indexes.md

 ---
 title: Inverted Indexes
-summary: Inverted indexes improve your database's performance and usefulness by helping SQL locate schemaless data.
+summary: Inverted indexes improve your database's performance and usefulness by helping SQL locate schemaless data in a JSONB column.
 toc: false
 ---